Where Do Stink Bugs Come From?

 Are Stink Bugs Found All Over the United States?

 Yes, stink bugs can be found all over the United States.
 In almost every U.S. region, from the mid-Atlantic states of Pennsylvania and Virginia to the Midwest and even the west coast, people have reported sighting these bugs.
 The Brown Marmorated Stink Bug, in particular, has been noted in multiple states across the nation.
+The following table highlights the prevalence of stink bugs in various U.S. states and regions:

 How Did Stink Bugs Get to Different Parts of the United States?

 Stink bugs, particularly, the Brown Marmorated Stink Bug, found their way into various parts of the United States through human-made transport systems.
 Parked vehicles, cargo containers, and even travelers’ luggage provide opportunistic avenues for these bugs to hitch a ride and spread across state lines.
+Since their original discovery in Pennsylvania, stink bugs have found their way into various states such as:

 • Stink Bugs in Pennsylvania: The ground zero for stink bug infestation in the U.S., Pennsylvania residents were the first to report their presence in the mid- 1990s.